 Going on holiday is always the perfect time to test out an action camera such as the GoPro Hero 5 Black.
-So when I booked in two weeks in Vietnam, I figured it would be opportune to break out what I initially described as GoPro’s “best camera to date” for another spin.
+So when I booked in two weeks in Vietnam, I figured it would be opportune to break out what was then GoPro’s “best camera to date” for another spin.

 During those two weeks, I used the GoPro Hero 5 Black in a number of different scenarios and with a range of mounts.
 It followed me into the sea and hotel pool.
 I strapped it to my chest and stuck it to my helmet while riding a moped through cities and rough terrain, and I shot handheld while under duress from some rather aggressive monkeys.

 Thankfully, my experience of using the Hero 5 Black constantly for two weeks didn’t change my opinion much from my original review.
 While it’s since been overtaken by the GoPro Hero 6 Black in many respects (most notably in image stabilisation and image quality), it’s still well worth a look if you can’t stretch to the flagship’s £399 price tag.